openbmc/docs/designs/dump-manager.md

   the BMC but offloaded through BMC.
 - The InitiateOffload function will be implemented to download the dump.
 - Status of the dump, whether offloaded or not, will be added to the dump entry.
+- A new interface that mentions the session id that has initiated the dump.

 ### Dump manager interfaces.
 - Dump Manager DBus object provides interfaces for creating and managing dump